Embracing Environmental Justice: Celebrating the 20th Anniversary of E.O. 12898

 EPA’s mission to protect public health and the environment is driven by a fundamental belief that regardless of who you are or where you come from, we all have a right to clean air to breathe, safe water to drink, and healthy land to call our home.
 At the heart of that belief is our unwavering pursuit of environmental justice for minority, low-income, and tribal communities that have been long overburdened by environmental threats.

 That’s why I’m proud to declare February 2014 as Environmental Justice Month at EPA, highlighting our progress while also launching a yearlong effort to focus our environmental justice leadership and reaffirm our commitment to do even more.
-This effort supports our top priority to make a visible difference in the communities we serve—because we know that local progress doesn’t just guide our actions; it’s a measure of our success.
+This effort supports our top priority to make a visible difference in the communities where we serve — because we know that local progress doesn’t just guide our actions; it’s the best measure of our success.

 A critical step is making good on our Plan EJ 2014 commitments, our roadmap for integrating environmental justice throughout EPA’s policies and programs.
 It’s already helped us to better consider how the costs and benefits of our decisions impact those most vulnerable among us.
 Our Regions will continue expanding their on-the-ground work to support communities.
 And along with our federal partners, we’ll continue developing analytical and educational resources to advance environmental justice through the National Environmental Policy Act.